Article written for The Bare Minimum Magazine (a print magazine from UK focused on sustainable fashion and minimalism).

 We take, make and dispose.
 We like everything to be out of the box, quality still being associated with newness.
 A stain on a shirt means a new shirt, the old one being tossed in the rubbish.
 We keep going in a straight line.
 But until when?

 If we look at the living world, we will see that we are the only ones who adopted a linear approach to life.
 In nature everything flows, one’s waste is another’s food, one’s death means nutrients for the soil and it keeps going like this in a big circle and everyone is just fine.

 We are driven by consumerism and ignorance because is convenient.
-Why bother learning how to repair a shirt or repurpose it when ti is so cheap to buy a new one?
+Why bother learning how to repair a shirt or repurpose it when it is so cheap to buy a new one?
 That’s the thinking lots of us grew up with.
 I remember clearing my wardrobe and throwing away bags of clothes just because they weren’t my style anymore or they didn’t fit.
 I had no regrets, all I could think about was that I’ll get new, extremely cool clothes that will fill my heart with joy.

 Thinking back, I see that I had no knowledge about my impact and about how a circular way of living would improve my wardrobe and my economies.

 Environmental impacts from waste in the fashion and textile industry continue to grow.
 The UK consumes around 1.7 million tonnes per annum of textiles (clothing and non-clothing excluding carpets and mattresses).
 Of this, 1.1 million tonnes are clothing, according to Wrap Textiles Market Situation (2016).